corenova/yang-js/README.md

 ```

 This is a very handy facility to dynamically discover YANG schema
-mapping for any arbitrary asset being used (even JS modules) so that
+mapping for any arbitrary asset being used (even NPM modules) so that
 you can qualify/validate the target resource for schema compliance.

 You can also **override** the detected YANG construct as follows: